-SECU Youth Crisis Center’s Inaugural Year Impacts North Carolina Teen with Life-saving Mental Health Services
+SECU Youth Crisis Center’s Inaugural Year Impacts North Carolina Pre-Teen with Life-Saving Mental Health Services

-Life-changing inpatient services changed in Mecklenburg County when the State Employees’ Credit Union Youth Crisis Center (SECU YCC), a Monarch program, opened its doors one year ago.
+Life-changing inpatient services became available in Mecklenburg County when the State Employees’ Credit Union Youth Crisis Center (SECU YCC), a Monarch program, opened its doors one year ago.